emidev98/cw-alliance-hub/README.md

         - check if NFT status is different than `UNDELEGATING` and block height is greather than current block height throw an error,
         - the smart contract will send the tokens written in the NFT metadata to the NFT owner and will set the NFT status to `UNDELEGATED`.

-> The smart contract will take a fee each time the user claims rewards to assure there is always a positive balance in the smart contract in case any of the validators is slashed.
+> :warning: **Slashing is not handled by the smart contract**.
+The smart contract will take a fee each time the user claims rewards to assure there is always a positive balance in the smart contract in case any of the validators is slashed.

 ### Query

 - `ListNFTS` return the list of minted NFTS from `MsgDelegate`